westurner/dotfiles/_sources/tools.txt

 * Python packages are tested and repackaged by package maintainers
 * Python packages have dependencies: they depend on other packages
 * Python packages are served from a package index
-* PyPi is the community Python Package Index
+* PyPI is the community Python Package Index
 * A Python package is an archive of files
   (``.zip`` (``.egg``, ``.whl``), ``.tar``, ``.tar.gz``,) containing a ``setup.py`` file